- The Boat That Brought Me

 Negative of a Group Photograph runs the gamut of Ghahreman’s experience: from her childhood in the Khorasan region of south-eastern Iran to her exile to Sweden, from Iran's book-burning years and the war in Iraq to her unexpected encounters with love.

-The poems in this illuminating collection are brought to life in English by the poet Maura Dooley, working in collaboration with Elhum Shakerifar.
+The poems in this illuminating collection are brought to life in English by translator Elhum Shakerifar, working in collaboration with poet Maura Dooley.